 The company provides software development services to its customers.
 We create web and mobile application to both businesses and individuals.
 At this moment the company is registered in Kharkiv, Ukraine and London, United Kingdom.
 Head office is located in Kharkiv while the new office in London is now establishing.
 We aim to be experts in Python language and related frameworks.

 - Team has 20 developers at the moment

 - We develop with Python, Swift and Java

-- We are located in United Kingdom and Ukraine
+- We have offices in United Kingdom and Ukraine

 The mission is to provide a high quality of technology services locally, nationally and internationally while making it easy to work inside the company and with the company from outside.

 Use technology to create better interfaces.